rit-swenms-gang/sonarqube/courseProjectCode/performance-testing/report.md

 [Environment setup for the tests, like simulated users/requests, test duration, ramp-up, etc.]

 Creation/deletion tests:
-With JMeter, we used a script (assitance from ChatGPT) to create project names from a Java UUID.
+With JMeter, we used a script (assistance from ChatGPT) to create project names from a Java UUID.
 We ran this for 1,000 users to send POST requests to the create and delete project endpoints.
 The ramp-up time was 120 seconds.